¸´ÔÓÐÔÎÄÕª NO£º2003.19

 fluid, the nymphs shrivelled to approximately 1/3 of their original volume.

 Several nymphs were buried in the plaster, like "aphid sacrifices".
-This is

 the most elaborate social behaviour so far known among aphids.